 "FORSTNER 1/20 12KT G.F."

 This vintage cuff bracelet is a variation of Forstner’s flexible bracelets, a popular style in the 1940s.
 This piece is formed from a tapering double-row with a decorative, fixed buckle.
 The polished finish of the center buckle adds a nice contrast to the coiled sides.
-Jewelry by Forstner was very well made and has retained its quality.
+Jewelry by Forstner was very well-made and has retained its quality.
 Note that this piece is gold-filled, which means it has a thicker layer of gold than a piece that is gold-plated.
 This cuff is especially nice because the construction allows it to fit small- to medium-size wrists.
 Please note that dark areas in the photos are only reflections from the camera.
 Several Vogue ads for this company’s flexible bracelets in other styles date this cuff from about 1946-1947.
-Scroll down to see a sterling necklace in the same style by Walter Lampl as well as a gold-filled snake-chain necklace by Forstner.
+Scroll down to see a sterling necklace in the same style by Walter Lampl.